 Calcific tendonitis

-This is when calcium builds up in the rotator cuff tendon, increasing pressure in the tendon and causing irritation and pain.
-It isn’t known what causes it.
-The calcium can affect how the rotator cuff functions and cause subacromial impingement.
+This is when calcium builds up in your rotator cuff tendon, increasing pressure in the tendon and causing irritation — it can be extremely painful.
+It isn’t known exactly what causes it but it is more common in those aged 30-60.
+The calcium can affect how your rotator cuff functions and cause subacromial impingement.
+However, a build-up of calcium is also seen in people with no symptoms.

 Degenerative wear and tear